privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 button "Test resolver", so that you can test your configuration before saving it.

+Starting with privacyIDEA 2.4 resolvers can be editable, i.e. you can edit the users in the user store.
+Read more about this at :ref:`manage_users`.

 .. note:: Using the policy ``authentication:otppin=userstore`` users can authenticate with the password from their user store, being the LDAP password, SQL password or password